 Vernon Murray, PhD is currently a social marketing professor and is deeply involved in research to combat human trafficking.
-He has traveled to Australia, Egypt, Europe, and repeatedly to Mexico.
-He speaks English and French.
+He has traveled to Australia, Egypt, Europe, and repeatedly to Central America.
+He speaks English, French and some Spanish.

 Ilona Gedutiene, MAS has extensive knowledge of nonprofit operations and international relations.
 She is currently the government contracts manager at Catholic Charities and Community Services for the greater New York City area.
 She serves on the Executive Board of the UN Alliance of NGOs on Crime Prevention and Criminal Justice.
 She speaks English and Russian.

-DeWayne Mason Sr. MS, is currently a Chicago police officer who has worked in the Organized Crime Division as a Narcotics Officer.
+DeWayne Mason Sr. MS, is a retired Chicago police officer who has worked in the Organized Crime Division as a Narcotics Officer.
 He served as a deputized member of the FBI’s GRIT task force as a tactical and gang officer.
-He currently serves as the head of security for the International American Medical Mission.
+He currently serves as the Executive Director of International American Medical Mission.

-Daniel Bercu, MD, practices emergency medicine in Tennessee and is the President and Founder of Doctors at War, which provides critical medical care to human trafficking victims, helping them to recover from the long-term effects of abuse.
-He leads regular medical teams to India and Nepal.
-He is Director of Operations for Free for Life International.
+Daniel Bercu, MD practices emergency medicine in Tennessee and is the President and Founder of Doctors at War, which provides critical medical care to human trafficking victims, helping them to recover from the long-term effects of abuse.

-Benny Baker, MA, is the executive director of Misión Para Cristo in Nicaragua.
-He and his wife Donna serves as wardens for the US Embassy in Nicaragua and host dozens of US volunteers each year.
+Benny Baker, MA is the executive director of Misión Para Cristo in Nicaragua.
+He and his wife Donna serve as wardens for the US Embassy in Nicaragua and host dozens of US volunteers each year.
 The mission works with the indigenous people on the Rio Coco River, the border between Nicaragua and Honduras.
 He speaks English and Spanish.
 The mission is no working with a school in Honduras.

-Steve Doty, AA, served in the Marine Corp and is retired from Defense Department Logistics.
+Steve Doty served in the Marine Corp and retired from Defense Department Logistics.
 He is President of Direct Connect Humanitarian Aid, formerly known as World Wide Humanitarian Aid, which he founded in 1998.
 Currently it has projects in Belarus, Kosovo, Vietnam, Myanmar, the Philippines and West Africa.
 Direct Connect operates on direct service model, which focuses on practical projects that deliver immediate benefits.